amir-jafari/Machine-Learning/Mini_Project/Backpropagation/BackProp_Lab.md

 the learning rate changes.
 - Plot the trained networks with the network outputs.
 Compare them.
 - Plot squared error for each epochs.
-- Implement Stochastic gradient approach and repeat part i and ii.
+- Implement Stochastic gradient approach.
-- Implement Batch approach (True Gradient) and repeat part i and ii.
+- Implement Batch approach (True Gradient).
 - Write your code in a format that you can enter any number of neurons in hidden layer.